yyu233/StudyNote/Linux/KernelModule.md

 ## How to Load Kernel Module into Kernel ##
 When a Kernel Module is new to Kernel, daemon kmod will execute modprobe. modprobe will check from /lib/modules/version/modules.dep to see if any dependencies need to loaded. modprobe will invoke insmod to load dependencies and the new Kernel Module into Kernel.

+## Where Binary Kernel Module Installed ##
+Binary Kernel Modules are installed at: /lib/modules
+Never replace modules from the kernel package by overwriting files: this would lead to inconsistencies between the file system and the RPM database.